 The proposed SMP offers several changes to the development regulations that encourage shoreline conservation and prohibit activities that would cause adverse impact to shoreline functions and processes.
 One of the most significant changes is the application of a vegetation conservation area on the Puget Sound and accompanying requirements for vegetation enhancement.
 Most of the City's Puget Sound shoreline was developed under King County development standards prior to city incorporation.
 Puget Sound is not considered a critical area under the City's Critical Areas Ordinance (Shoreline Municipal Code Chapter 20.80) and did not have buffer standards or requirements.
-Current King County standards require a 25-foot setback from the ordinary high water mark (OHWM) for single-family development in Urban and Rural environments and a 50-foot setback from the OHWM in the Conservancy environment.
-The proposed SMP standards and regulations would establish a 20-150 foot vegetation conservation area.
-Only 9 percent of the total linear length of the City's Puget Sound shoreline would be regulated with a 20-foot vegetation conservation area (with accompanying restoration).
+Current King County standards require a 25-foot setback from the ordinary high water mark (OHWM) for single-family development in Urban and Rural environments and a 50-foot setback from the OHWM in the Conservation area.
+Only 9 percent of the total linear length of the City's Puget Sound shoreline would be regulated with a 20-foot vegetation conservation area.
+The northern portion of the PAA would be regulated with a 50-foot vegetation conservation area (with accompanying restoration).
 The remainder of the City's shoreline will be classified as Shoreline Residential and Urban Conservancy with a 115 to 150 foot vegetation conservation area.
 Extensive land disturbing activities that require a permit are required to implement a plan that involves revegetation (See 20.230.200.B.4 of Draft SMP).